By WeChat

 How much does it cost?

-- Free to use for core messaging and social features
+- Free messaging and social networking

 Who Built It?